hartwigmedical/actin-personalization/ncr/README.md

    -output_file /path/to/output_reference_entry.json
 ```

-In addition, the NCR inspection application can be used to display an overview of an NCR dataset.
-This application requires Java 17+ and can
+In addition, the NCR inspection application can be used to generate an overview of an NCR dataset on command line.
+This application requires
-be run as follows:
+Java 17+ and can be run as follows:

 ```
 java -cp actin.jar com.hartwig.actin.personalization.ncr.NcrInspectionApplication \